nutter-nut/mongodb-sqlquery/README.md

 ````
 - Create Laravel controller
    - using command `  php artisan make:controller --model=Userdatabase ` at laravel root project
-   - then edit and insert basic SQL as example :
+   - then edit and insert basic SQL  example :
       ` select * from user where  username like 'suphacha%' and age > 18 or mooban = 'Pangpoi' ; `
-   - using SQL transform showing as below :
+   - using SQL transform showing  below :
  ````
  use App\UserDbModel ;